 Same can be said for your customers.
 They want to make sure you’re not just going to get the job done - you’re going to get it done right.

-Hopefully that convinces you why you need a general contractor’s license in Arkansas.
+Hopefully that convinces you why you need a general contractor’s license.
 But that still leaves us with one question:

 How do you get a contractor’s license in Arkansas?